BlankRoad1/hcaptcha-solver/README.md

 2. If you got a great idea to improve this code, pull a request or hit me up on discord (You can find it in the end of this readme).

-3. Most importantly, if any error occured and the output **did not show** `Deleting images which i downloaded`.
-You will find the images in folder `data > captcha_temp_images`.
-Open an issue with the output and images.

 ##### Errors you might get:
 1. **Max ssl error**, i have no idea how to solve it rather than putting a time.sleep at line 131 before making request in `modules > hcaptcha > challenges.py`